rowanmanning/rowanmanning.com/_posts/2016-05-23-a-new-home-for-pa11y.md

 The Future
 ----------

-This is the part of this post I'm most excited about!
+This is the part of this post I'm most enthused about!
 We have so many plans for the months ahead, which we can now share with you all.

 ### The Team